Behar: Redeeming an Identity

 All slaves and all landed property must be released every fifty years, God commands in this week’s Torah portion.
 A ram’s horn is blown to announce the start of the year when farmlands revert to their original owners or their sons, and slaves are automatically emancipated.7

 And you shall make the fiftieth year holy, and you shall proclaim emancipation in the land for all its inhabitants; a yoveil it shall be for you.
 And you shall return, each man, to his property, and you shall return, each man, to his mishpachah.
-(Leviticus/Vayikra 25:10)
+(Leviticus 25:10)

 yoveil (יוֹבֵל) = ram’s horn; year of release; “Jubilee” in old English translations.8